swaptacular/swpt_accounts/protocol.rst

    `FinalizePreparedTransfer`_ that committed the transfer.

 principal : int64
-   The affected account's principal, as it is after the transfer has been committed.
+   The amount that the debtor owes to the creditor, without the interest, after the transfer has been committed.
+This can be a negative number.

 previous_transfer_seqnum : int64
    TODO: improve description